 Centralia is a somewhat small city located in the state of Illinois.
 With a population of 12,655 people and four constituent neighborhoods, Centralia is the 185th largest community in Illinois.

 Centralia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Centralia is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Centralia who work in office and administrative support (13.44%), sales jobs (8.87%), and healthcare (7.15%).
+Overall, Centralia is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Centralia who work in office and administrative support (12.57%), food service (9.05%), and healthcare (7.84%).

-The per capita income in Centralia in 2010 was $21,200, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $84,800 for a family of four.
-However, Centralia contains both very wealthy and poor people as well.
+The per capita income in Centralia in 2010 was $20,590, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $82,360 for a family of four.

 Centralia is a somewhat ethnically-diverse city.
 The people who call Centralia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Centralia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Centralia include Irish, English, Polish, and Italian.